Encoding Complexity of Network Coding with Two Simple Multicast Sessions: The Number of Encoding Links

 3) Suppose $P, Q\in D$ are two adjacent coding regions which have no common child.
-Let $\tilde{C}$ be the code of $RG(D)$ as in Theorem \ref{CRe}.
-We alter $\tilde{C}$ by assigning the same global encoding kernel $d_P=d_Q$ to $P$ and $Q$, and keep the rest of global encoding kernels unchanged.
-Since $P$ and $Q$ have no common child, this assignment is still a code of $RG(D)$ (Lemma \ref{FRGC}).
-By Corollary \ref{IVC}, $D$ can be contracted by combining $P$ and $Q$ without changing the feasibility, which is a contradiction and hence 3) holds.
+Let $\tilde{C}$ be the code of $\mathcal G$ as in the proof of Theorem \ref{CRe}.
+We alter $d_Q$ by letting $d_Q=d_P$, and keep the rest of global coding vectors unchanged.
+Since $P$ and $Q$ have no common child, this assignment is still a code of $\mathcal G~($Lemma \ref{FRGC}$)$.
+By Lemma \ref{IVC}, $D$ can be contracted by combining $P$ and $Q$ without changing the feasibility, which contradicts to the minimality of $\mathcal G$, hence 3) holds.

-4) Suppose $R$ is adjacent to an $X_1$ region ($X_2$ region) $Q$ and has no common child with any $X_1$ region ($X_2$ region).
-Let $\tilde{C}$ is the code of $RG(D)$ as in Theorem \ref{CRe}.
-We alter $\tilde{C}$ by letting $d_R=\alpha_1 (\alpha_2)$, and keep the rest of global encoding kernels unchanged.
-Since $R$ has no common child with any $X_1$ region ($X_2$ region), this assignment is still a code of $RG(D)$ (Lemma \ref{FRGC}).
-By Corollary \ref{IVC}, $D$ can be contracted by combining $R$ and $Q$ without changing the feasibility, which is a contradiction and hence 4) holds. \end{proof}
+4) Suppose $R$ is adjacent to an $X_i$ region $P$ and $R$ has no common child with any $X_i$ region.
+Let $\tilde{C}$ be the code of $\mathcal G$ as in the proof of Theorem \ref{CRe}.
+We alter $d_R$ by letting $d_R=\alpha_i$, and keep the rest of global encoding kernels unchanged.
+Since $R$ has no common child with any $X_i$ region, this assignment is still a code of $\mathcal G~($Lemma \ref{FRGC}$)$.
+By Lemma \ref{IVC}, $D$ can be contracted by combining $R$ and $P$ without changing the feasibility, which contradicts to the minimality of $\mathcal G$, hence 4) holds. \end{proof}

-For the sake of convenience, we say that a region $Q$ is an $X_i$-\emph{parent} (or an $X_i$-\emph{child}) of a region $R$ if $Q$ is an $X_i$ region and a parent (or a child) of $R$.
-The following corollary further shows some marvelous properties of the minimal feasible region graph.
+For the sake of convenience, we say that a region $Q$ is an $X_i$-\emph{parent} (or an $X_i$-\emph{child}) of a region $R$ if $Q$ is an $X_i$ region and a parent $($resp. a child$)$ of $R$.
+The following corollary further shows some interesting properties of the minimal feasible region graphs.